Abbreviations include acronyms, initialisms, shortened words, and contractions.

 The short versions of the words are not abbreviations, and if you use them, you don't need to put a period after them.

-If you're not sure whether a word is an abbreviation or just a short version of a longer word, look in our preferred dictionary.
+If you're not sure whether a word is an abbreviation or just a short version of a longer word, look in our list of resources.
 If that doesn't settle the issue, use the speaking test: if you speak the short version as a word ("This is a demo version of the product"), you can usually treat it as a word and not an abbreviation.

 When to spell out a term

-In general, when an abbreviation is likely to be unfamiliar to the audience, spell out the first mention of the term in the text (not in a heading) and immediately follow with the abbreviation, in parentheses.
+In general, when an abbreviation is likely to be unfamiliar to the audience, spell out the first mention of the term and immediately follow with the abbreviation, in parentheses.
 For all subsequent mentions of the abbreviation, use the abbreviation by itself.

 Abbreviations not to use